ntaneja1985/NET8TrainingPradeep/README.md

 - Inside the entity class, there are properties that will act like columns
 - DbSet<Entity> acts like rows
 - No need to write insert/update queries, this is done by ORM
-- Different ORMs in market like NHibernate, Dapper, EF Core, EF (Traditional)
+- Different ORMs in market like NHibernate, Dapper,ORMLite, EF Core, EF (Traditional)
 - ORM will map your database tables with C# classes and properties
 - They have APIs to do CRUD operations without writing any scripts
 - ORMs can connect to various DBs like Cosmos DB, MySql, DB2, Sql Server,Postgres SQL